 Add a “funducational” vacation getaway to your homeschool lesson plans

-Summer is here and that means a break for students, but for those of you who are considered educators, this is the time where you research new ways of teaching and get creative ideas on how to engage your students for the upcoming school year.
+Whether you're an educator or a parent of a student, it's likely you're looking for new ways of teaching or at least creative ideas on how to engage your students.
 And for those of you who decide to forego traditional education and take on the responsibility yourself, coming up with fun ways to teach your homeschoolers doesn’t have to be difficult.

 You can easily incorporate an educational field trip while you “vacation” here on the Space Coast and your students will never know!
 So as you prep for your next year, check out these entertaining options that will have you easily becoming your homeschoolers’ favorite teacher!

 Learning Made Fun with Your Own STEM Tour

 Known for providing a world of exploration for all things space flight and research related, NASA’s Kennedy Space Center (KSC) provides an interactive experience called “Salute to Science” and is a way to incorporate STEM education into your visit on the Space Coast.
 Inspire imaginations in this fun, educational, and team-building experience.
 And there’s so much more KSC provides, so make sure you check out all they have to offer and use their trip planner to make the most of your time there.

 Make it a multi-day experience for your homeschooler by adding the Astronaut Training Experience to your trip to KSC.
 Students will train like the next generation of explorers who will travel to Mars.
 They will feel like an astronaut as they hone their docking skills and experience a spacewalk in a microgravity environment.
 And that’s not all.
 Students will also get to manage operations, harvest vegetables in the botany lab, and work through challenges in the harshest, Mars-like of environments.